-NMFC was established to consolidate the long-term borrowing programs of all municipalities in one central Crown agency.
+The NLMFC was established to consolidate the long-term borrowing programs of all municipalities into one central Crown agency.
 The proceeds of these borrowings were then used to provide long-term financing to meet the capital requirements of municipalities.
-In 2005-06, Government financing of its portion of municipal capital projects through NMFC was ceased as most municipalities financed their share independently through financial institutions.
-Consequently, NMFC is in the process of winding up its operations.
-This report outlines the progress made in 2016-17 on the collection of outstanding receivables and payment of outstanding debenture debt.
+In 2005-06, government financing of its portion of municipal capital projects through NMFC ceased as most municipalities financed their share independently through financial institutions.
+Consequently, the NLMFC is in the process of winding up its operations.
+This report outlines the progress made in 2017-18 on the collection of outstanding receivables and payment of outstanding debenture debt.